precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

    Engine Driver Wizard DCC-EX Select

-After choosing the DCC-EX option above and pressing the checkmark to finish the Wizard, the opening Engine Driver screen will change to look like figure 23 with an added option at the bottom of the screen for 'Connection Protocol'.
+After choosing the DCC-EX option above and pressing the checkmark to finish the Wizard, the opening |Engine Driver| screen will change to look like figure 23 with an added option at the bottom of the screen for 'Connection Protocol'.

-The default of 'Auto' for Automatic is now the default.
+'Auto' for Automatic is now the default.

 You can manually switch between |DCC-EX Native Protocol| and |WiThrottle Protocol| if you go to a club or use another type of Command Station that requires WiThrottle, but generally the 'Auto' setting will do so automatically.